Securities Litigation and Investigations

-The range of matters in which we have experience span the Investment Company Act of 1940, Section 10(b) and other claims under the Securities Exchange Act of 1934, the Foreign Corrupt Practices Act, claims related to public offerings under the Securities Act, the Investment Advisers Act of 1940 and fraud related claims arising under state law.
+The range of matters in which we have experience span the Investment Company Act of 1940, Section 10(b) and other claims under the Securities Exchange Act of 1934, the Foreign Corrupt Practices Act, claims related to public offerings under the Securities Act and exempt offerings under Regulation D, the Investment Advisers Act of 1940 and fraud related claims arising under state law.
 We also handle shareholder or partnership derivative cases raising issues such as breach of fiduciary duty, waste and professional liability.

 Matters we have handled for clients include the following:

-- Represented business executives and officers in various SEC and state securities investigations and corporate internal investigations, involving mutual funds, financial services companies, software companies and other industries with issues including market timing, backdated options, trading practices, insider trading, the Foreign Corrupt Practice Act, conflicts, revenue recognition and financial reporting.
+- Represented business executives and officers in various SEC and state securities investigations and corporate internal investigations, involving mutual funds, financial services companies, software companies, medical device companies, and other industries with issues including market timing, backdated options, trading practices, insider trading, the Foreign Corrupt Practices Act, conflicts, revenue recognition, financial reporting, and marketing practices.

 - Defended a regional accounting firm against direct and derivative claims in Delaware Chancery Court, and then in Massachusetts Superior Court, filed on behalf of investors in hedge funds audited by our client.
 Plaintiffs alleged that the value of the two portfolio companies, in which the hedge funds had invested over $30 million, was inflated and that the accounting firm had negligently certified the financial statements without qualification.
 After a hearing on pending motions, rather than proceed in the face of the court’s adverse order on jurisdictional discovery, plaintiffs voluntarily dismissed their claims, and subsequently filed a new action in the Business Litigation Session of Massachusetts Superior Court, where the case is now proceeding.

 - Represented as Massachusetts counsel private equity acquirer of public company in shareholder class action litigation challenging the merger and disclosures by the target company.
-The merger has been completed and the litigation was successfully settled.
+The merger was completed and the litigation was successfully settled.

 - Acted as Massachusetts counsel for special litigation committee appointed by the boards of trustees of a family of a major family mutual funds, which was investigating claims asserted by derivative plaintiffs concerning the par redemption of auction rate preferred securities by certain of the funds.